-As at 30 September 2016 the Group had forward foreign exchange contracts in place to mitigate exchange rate exposure arising from forecast income in US Dollars, Australian Dollars and Euros.
+As at 30 September 2018 the Group had no forward foreign exchange contracts in place (2017: none) to mitigate exchange rate exposure arising from forecast income in US Dollars, Australian Dollars and Euros.
 The contracts are considered by management to be part of economic hedge arrangements but have not been formally designated as hedging instruments, so are treated as held for trading in accordance with IAS 39.
-The above contract was settled during the year ended 30 September 2017 and no other contracts were entered into.